originalfuzz/handbook/work/habits.md

 * Manual inventory count

 ### Annual
-* Fall planning meeting to plan our product roadmap, events schedule, and marketing strategy for the next year (before )
+* Fall planning meeting to plan our product roadmap, events schedule, and marketing strategy for the next year.
+We do this in the Fall before the holiday rush so we can take a break when the year ends and be ready to hit the ground running in January.
 * Annual Summer Sale
 * Fuzz Fest
 * Christmas Show